SoloDevNZ/hashnode/clgmc1fyx0050hgnve0jp99rl.md

 * Using an empty drive (or partition) to store my images has advantages.
 I can:

-    * Secure images with repeatable, scheduled backups,
+    * Secure images with repeatable, scheduled backups (think: CRON Jobs),

     * Rebuild the host system without losing images,